huzaifameer/SollydZ-EduHub/README.md

 ## Project Overview 📖

-The **SollydZ Education Hub** is an educational platform designed to manage a educational institute.
+The **SollydZ Education Hub** is an educational platform designed to manage an educational institute.

 ## Technologies Used 🛠️